bdombro/private-swagger/README.md

-# Active Omni Swagger
+# Private Swagger

-This is a Zeit now project with a swagger serverless function.
+This is a Zeit now project with a swagger serverless function, live at [https://private-swagger.now.sh](https://private-swagger.now.sh)

+The swagger app is an express server which serves a password-protected swagger browser.
+Helpful if you'd like to refer to swagger files which are not public.

-For more information, see [the function's readme](tree/master/api/swagger/README.md)
+For more information, see [the function's readme](api/swagger/README.md)

 To run, `yarn start` or `now dev`